swefpifh/StreamAvatars_AppearanceOfRandomStars/README.md

 >- **2** 🠚 The message notified in "*starsEventChatText*" will be written in announcement mode and will be sent in the Twitch chat. ⚠ On Android devices, the announcement and the text will not be displayed.

 ### starsEventChatText
 >- This is the message that will be displayed in the Twitch chat when the command is executed.
+You can enter several messages and one of them will be selected randomly each time the command used to launch the script is activated.

 ### starsBubbleActivated
 >- **true** 🠚 Activate the display of the chat bubble.